Can Gallbladder Stones Cause Acid Reflux

 Q: Will removing my gallbladder cure my acid reflux?

 A: Removing the gallbladder may alleviate acid reflux symptoms in some individuals, particularly if the gallstones are significantly impacting bile flow.
-However, it's not a guaranteed cure, and other factors may still contribute to acid reflux.
+That said, it's not a guaranteed cure, and other factors may still contribute to acid reflux.

 Q: What are the symptoms of gallstones?

 A: Common symptoms of gallstones include abdominal pain (usually in the upper right or center), nausea, vomiting, fever, jaundice (yellowing of the skin and eyes), and indigestion.
-However, many people with gallstones experience no symptoms.
+That said, many people with gallstones experience no symptoms And that's really what it comes down to..

 Q: How are gallstones diagnosed?